fouVReaux/Granolar/README.md

 \- comparison.py: plot inputs and outputs, concatenate the output and convert it in .wav

-\- pyo_script_osc2.py: granular synthesis of the VAE decoder's output, controlled by OSC
+\- recover_model.py , recover_model_batch.py: granular synthesis of the VAE decoder's output, controlled by OSC

+\- simple_OSC_control.pd: Pure Data OSC controller for the synth